uyuni-project/uyuni/testsuite/documentation/cucumber-steps.md

   Then service "bind" is enabled on "proxy"
   And service "dhcpd" is running on "proxy"
-  When I restart the "bind" service on "sle_minion" And I reload the "apache2" service on "proxy"
+  When I restart the "bind" service on "sle_minion" And I start the "apache2" service on "proxy"
+  And I stop the "apache2" service on "proxy"
+  And I reload the "apache2" service on "proxy"
+  And I enable the "apache2" service on "proxy"
+  And I disable the "apache2" service on "proxy"
 ```

 * File removal